TheRandomizer7/omnibase-movement/README.md

 4) controller.py - it controls the robot based on the path published by the path_planner.
 If it detects a sudden change in position or if the robot reaches the goal.
 It stops the robot completely and waits for a new path to be planned. (subscribing to topics, target_path and odom. publishing to topic, cmd_vel)
 5) final_hackathon_realistic.launch - runs the nodes, obstacle_detector.py, path_planner_RRT.py, controller.py
 6) final_hackathon.launch - runs the nodes, obstacle_detector.py, path_planner.py, controller.py

-[IMPORTANT]:

-You will be prompted to specify the goal coordinates every time the launch files are run.
-After you enter the goal coordinates, the program performs certain checks to ensure that there will be no errors during the running of the program.
-If any one of the conditions is not fullfilled, you will be prompted to re-enter the goal coordinates.
-The following are the checks, that the program performs:
-1) The goal should be such, that the robot does not collide with the obstacle (distance from the center of each cylindrical obstacle should exceed 7.0 units)
-2) The goal should be in float format, string or non-numeric data is not permitted
-3) The goal should be confined to the ```bounds_of_plane``` variable in the code.

 Setup and running: